AdaCore/why3/doc/manpages.rst

 The specific options are

-``-style <n>``
+.. option:: -style <n>

-    sets output style (1 or 2, default 1) Option ``-style 2`` produces
+   set output style (1 or 2, default 1) Option ``-style 2`` produces
    an alternate version of LaTeX output, with a different layout of the tables.

-``-o <dir>``
+.. option:: -o <dir>

-    indicates where to produce LaTeX files (default: the session directory).
+   indicate where to produce LaTeX files (default: the session directory).

-``-longtable``
+.. option:: -longtable

-    uses the ‘longtable’ environment instead of ‘tabular’.
+   use the ‘longtable’ environment instead of ‘tabular’.

-``-e <elem>``
+.. option :: -e <elem>

-    produces a table for the given element, which is either a file, a theory or a root goal.
+   produce a table for the given element, which is either a file, a theory or a root goal.
 The element must be specified using its path in dot notation, ``file.theory.goal``.
 The file produced is named accordingly, ``file.theory.goal.tex``.
 This option can be given several times to produce several tables in one run.
 When this option is given at least once, the default behavior that is to produce one table per theory is disabled.

 Customizing LaTeX output
 ^^^^^^^^^^^^^^^^^^^^^^^^